-- 1. Log in to Fortify Software Security Center as an administrator. - On the Fortify header, click ADMINISTRATION. - In the pane on the left, select Templates, and then select Issue.
+- 1. Log in to Fortify Software Security Center as an administrator. - 2.
+On the Fortify header, click ADMINISTRATION. - In the pane on the left, select Templates, and then select Issue.
 Fortify Software Security Center lists the system issue templates in a table to the right. - 4.
-Click NEW.

-The CREATE NEW ISSUE TEMPLATE dialog box opens.

-- 5. In the Name box, type the template name. - 6.
+Click NEW. - 5.
+In the Name box in the CREATE NEW ISSUE TEMPLATE dialog box, type the template name. - 6.
 (Optional) in the Description box, type a description that lets users know how to use the template. - 7.
 Click BROWSE, and then locate and select the new or modified template. - 8.
 Click SAVE.